dkriegner/xrayutilities/README.txt

   $> python setup.py build build_doc -b pdf

-You will need sphinx and pdflatex including latex-recommended, latex-extra and fonts-recommended.
+You will need sphinx, numpydoc and rst2pdf.

 Or generate a texinfo file using